How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 sudo apt autoremove

-The autoremove step cleans up any orphaned dependencies that were installed alongside Zoom.
+The autoremove step cleans up orphaned dependencies installed alongside Zoom.
+Verify removal:

 sudo snap remove zoom-client